katiyaya/SWIM-Membership-protocol-and-Fault-tolerant-key-value-store/Readme.txt

 The grader tested the following things: 1) whether all nodes joined the peer group correctly, 2) whether all nodes detected the failed node (completeness) and 3) whether the correct failed node was detected (accuracy).

+     The second project (MP2Node.{cpp,h}) is about building a fault-tolerant key-value store on top of a provided emulated network layer (EmulNet) and the implemented previously membership protocol, under the App layer.
+The membership list is derived from the membership protocol layer and used to maintain the "view" of the virtual ring (cluster).
+The functionalities implemented in the key-value store (among the active members of the ring received through membership protocol list) are:
+1. CRUD operations (Create, Read, Update, Delete).
+2. Load-balancing (via a consistent hashing ring to hash both servers and keys).
+3. Fault-tolerance up to two failures (by replicating each key three times to three successive nodes in the ring, starting from the first node at or to the clockwise of the hashed key).
+4. Quorum consistency level for both reads and writes (at least two replicas).
+5. Stabilization after failure (recreated three replicas after failure).

+     The Key-value store MP2Node.{cpp,h} was tested successfully (90 out of 90 points received) in the following testcases:
+1. Basic CRUD tests that test if three replicas respond
+2. Single failure followed immediately by operations which should succeed (as quorum can still be reached with 1 failure)
+3. Multiple failures followed immediately by operations which should fail as quorum cannot be reached
+4. Failures followed by a time for the system to re-stabilize, followed by operations that should succeed because the key has been re-replicated again at three nodes.

+To test:
+Download the project to your local directory.
+To compile the code, run make from the project's directory.
+To test, run ./KVStoreGrader.sh
+     The grader is provided only for MP2Node.{cpp,h} in this repository, but it passing the tests implies that a working membership protocol is already implemented (MP1Node.{cpp,h}), so there is no need to provide a separate test for MP1Node.{cpp,h}.

+Note that there is a lot of room for optimization in my implementation of the code, that i am aware of (code heavily relies on C-style memory management (memcpy, malloc, raw pointers, etc.), but decided to maintain the already existing coding style provided in other files besides MP2Node.{cpp,h} and MP1Node.{cpp,h} and keep my coding style unique altogether.